US begins troop withdrawal from northeastern Syria ahead of Turkish military offensive | DW | 07.10.2019

 US troops began to withdraw from northeastern Syria on Monday, clearing the way for planned Turkish military operations.
-The White House announced on Sunday that they would not support Turkey's military offensive.
+The White House had earlier announced that they would not support Turkey's offensive.

 Kurdish-led Syrian Democratic Forces (SDF) said on Monday that US forces were beginning to withdraw from the border area with Turkey.

-Turkish President Recep Tayyip Erdogan also confirmed that the withdrawal had begun.
+Turkish President Recep Tayyip Erdogan also confirmed that the withdrawal had begun, saying on Monday morning that a Turkish military offensive in the area could begin at any moment.
+"We can come any night without warning," he told reporters.

 The White House had announced the withdrawal on Sunday night, saying that they would not "support or be involved" with planned Turkish military operations in the area.